kristopherjohnson/cxxforth/cxxforth.cpp.md

     // IMMEDIATE ( -- )
     //
-    // Note: Unlike ANS Forth, our IMMEDIATE toggles the immediacy bit of the most
+    // Unlike the standard specification, our IMMEDIATE toggles the immediacy bit
-    // recent definition, rather than always setting it true. void immediate() { lastDefinition().toggleImmediate(); }
+    // of the most recent definition, rather than always setting it true. void immediate() { lastDefinition().toggleImmediate(); }

     // HIDDEN ( -- )
     //
-    // Not an ANS Forth word.
+    // Not a standard word.
     //
     // Toggles the hidden bit of the ost recent definition. void hidden() { lastDefinition().toggleHidden(); }